 Communications on the Office for Students’ (OfS) investigation into freedom of speech

-These are the statements the University has made to the media on this issue.
-This page will be reviewed and updated.
+These are the statements the University has made on this issue.
+As the legal process has now formally begun, the University will not be making further comment for the foreseeable future.

 A message from the Vice-Chancellor following the Office for Students’ report